rainbowcores/buddify/README.md

 # buddify
-Allow friends to add songs to a Spotify playlist/queue from different devices
+Allow friends to add songs to a common Spotify playlist/queue from different devices with installing Spotify or using Spotify web.